 Are you a teacher in southeast Texas who was arrested or is under investigation for allegedly having a sexual relationship with a student?
 You should have legal representation before speaking to the authorities.
 Contact the law offices of James G. Sullivan and Associates for a free consultation.

-James Sullivan is an experienced criminal defense attorney in Richmond, Texas who represent clients accused of sex crimes in Houston, Spring, Cypress, Katy, Pasadena, Conroe, The Woodlands, Hempstead, Waller, Richmond, Sugar Land, Pearland and Angleton.
+James Sullivan is an experienced criminal defense attorney in Richmond, Texas who represents clients accused of sex crimes in Houston, Spring, Cypress, Katy, Pasadena, Richmond and Sugar Land.
 Call (281) 546-6428 for a thorough and honest evaluation of your case.

 What is the law of Improper Relationship Between Educator and Student?